padrinobook/padrinobook/chapters/sessions.md

 \end{aside}

-Here we are using the [form_tag](http://www.padrinorb.com/guides/application-helpers#form-helpers "form_tag of Padrino") instead of the `form_for` tag because we don't want to render information about a certain model.
+Here we are using the [form_tag](http://padrinorb.com/guides/application-helpers/form-helpers/#list-of-form-helpers "form_tag of Padrino") instead of the `form_for` tag because we don't want to render information about a certain model.

 We want to use the information of the session form to find a user in our database.
 We can use the submitted inputs with `params[:email]` and `params[:password]` in the `:create` action in our sessions controller.

+What is if the given parameters does not match?
 The basic idea is to pass a variable to the rendering of method which says if we have an error or not and display the message accordingly.
 To handle this we are using the `:locals` option to create customized params for your views:

 ```ruby